orourkedd/effects-as-data/README.md

 ## Testing

 Testing in effects-as-data is really easy, even for complex asynchronous operations.
 This is because effects-as-data functions are pure functions and only output JSON objects.
+Effects-as-data tests don't make assertions; they simply declare a data-structure and the test runner validates that the inputs and outputs in the data structure match the inputs and outputs of the function.

+NOTE: effects-as-data does not think in terms of `yield`, `return`s, `throw`s, etc.  In effects-as-data, there are only `inputs` and `outputs`.
+The function arguments and the return value from a `yield` are considered inputs. `yield`ing out a command, `return`ing from the function, and `throw`ing an error are considered outputs.

 Below are a few examples of testing with effects-as-data:

 ### Standard Test